-There are hundreds of sweetcorn fritter recipes out there.
-In books and on the internet.
-Although I haven’t tried all of those recipes — I only tried some of them for the sake of being curious — I’m confident that the recipe I’m sharing here is the best 😊.
+Just like any food recipe, there are hundreds of sweetcorn fritter recipes out there.
+In the cookbooks and on the internet.
+Although I haven’t tried all of those recipes — I only tried some of them for the sake of being curious — I’m confident that the recipe I’m sharing here is the best ?.

-The reason I say this because some recipes use many ingredients so it can be a hassle (for me) to get those ingredients just for the fritters.
-Or the fritters just taste like a fried-flour-lump 🤪.
+The reason I say this is because some recipes use many ingredients so it can be a hassle (for me) to get those ingredients just for the sweetcorn fritters.
+Or the corn fritters just taste like a fried-flour-lump ?.

-Also, I notice that some of my Indonesian friends make fritters in different ways.
-Most of them put water in the mixture that makes the fritters absorb a lot of oil when you fry them.
+Also, I notice that some of my Indonesian friends make Perkedel Jagung in different ways.
+Most of them put water in the mixture that makes the corn fritters absorb a lot of oil when you fry them.

-And some others put quite a bit of flour in the mixture that you can hardly taste the sweetcorn.
+And some others put quite a lot of flour in the mixture that you can hardly taste the corn.

-The reason is that not only the recipe I’m sharing here is quite simple, it also makes the most sweetcorn-est fritters you’ll ever taste.
+The reason is that not only the recipe I’m sharing here is quite simple, but it also makes the fritters with the most sweetcorn taste.
 With a bit of crunch on the outside and a fluffy bit in the inside.
-And the fritters are just full of real sweetcorn flavor.
+And the corn fritters are just full of real sweetcorn flavour.

 I learned this recipe from my mom.
 It’s quite different from other sweetcorn fritter recipes you might have come across.

-But I promise you it’s very easy to make.
-And it’ll give you yummy fritters that you and your loved ones will enjoy.
+But I promise you it’s so easy to make.
+And it’ll give you yummy sweetcorn fritters that you and your loved ones will enjoy.

-Before I go on with the recipe, let me tell you that in Indonesia, there are many types of traditional fritters.
-For example potato fritters, tempeh fritters, Oncom (another type of fermented Soya beans) fritters, Mung beans fritters, etc. But in our family, sweetcorn fritters are the most liked ones.
+Before I go on with the recipe, let me tell you that in Indonesia, there are many types of traditional vegetable fritters.
+For example potato fritters, tempeh fritters, Oncom fritters (a kind of fermented Soya beans), Mung beans fritters, etc. But in our family, sweetcorn fritters are the most liked ones.

 My mom used to make them every so often that I literally grew up with these sweetcorn fritters.